fbngrm/anki-pdf/README.md

 ## Features

-    It is possible to chose fields from your anki-cards and format them individually.
+- Chose fields from your anki-cards and format them individually
-    Front and back sides of the cards can be frormatted.
+- Front and back sides of the cards can be configured and formatted
-    It supports embedding images.
+- Supports images embedding
-    Different strategies for overflowing text.
+- Different strategies for overflowing text

 ## Installation